 2 Security Management Systems to better protect people and assets

-No matter which area of security a system is applied in, continuous review, control, and skills development play an essential role in security management due to its iterative nature.
-The two main fields in which systems are needed to manage security are cybersecurity, where SIEMs are needed to prevent data breaches and keep all kinds of information and networks protected, and physical security.
+No matter which security area a system is applied in, continuous review, control, and skills development play an essential role in security management due to its iterative nature.
+The two main fields in which systems are needed to manage security are cybersecurity, where SIEMs are required to prevent data breaches and keep all kinds of information and networks protected, and physical security.

 But what's the difference exactly?

 Suppose you're looking for a system that can provide in-depth security insights and support new data types to better understand the evolving threat landscape.
 A SIEM (Security Information and Event Management) system might be the solution in that case.
 SIEM systems uncover anomalies in user behavior by leveraging artificial intelligence to automate many of the manual processes associated with threat detection and incident response.
 As single systems manage an organization's security, SIEMs have become indispensable components of modern security operation centers (SOC) for security and compliance management applications.

 PSIM - Physical Security Information Management

 Systems designed for the demanding tasks of managing physical security hold the potential to help improve the overall security efficiency of the surveillance infrastructure.
 The so-called PSIMs, short for Physical Security Information Management systems, integrate various controllable security applications and devices in one comprehensive user interface.
 PSIMs capture and correlate events from the applications and devices into a unified picture that mirrors the on-site situation, enabling critical problems to be identified immediately.